Scalingo/documentation/_posts/deployment/2015-12-16-one-click-deploy.md

 If you want to give people the opportunity to deploy your project instantly on Scalingo, you can setup a deploy button on your github project or even on your website.
 A `scalingo.json` file is needed at the root of your github project in order to generate the deployment page.

+At the moment, **only public projects hosted on Github are supported**.

 ##Display a one-click deploy button

 To do so, you will need to add a link to `https://my.scalingo.com/deploy?source=https://github.com/<Your account>/<Your project>`.